microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ![Visual Studio Tab Switcher](img/VSTabSwitcher.png)

-I'm partial towards Visual Studio's implementation, where a box pops up in the center of the window.
+I'm partial towards Visual Studio's implementation, specifically where a box pops up in the center of the window.
 It allows for expansion in all four directions, which could be useful when adding future features such as Pane Navigation.

 In terms of navigating the switcher, both VSCode and Visual Studio behave very similarly.
 Both open with the press of <kbd>ctrl+tab</kbd> and dismiss on release of <kbd>ctrl</kbd>.
 They both also allow the user to select the tab with the mouse and with <kbd>enter</kbd>. <kbd>esc</kbd> and a mouse click outside of the switcher both dismiss the window as well.